Public EV charging infrastructure is growing in Australia.

 As standard, it costs $0.45/kWh to juice up on 50kW and 75kW DC fast chargers or $0.60/kWh on 350kW DC ultra-rapid chargers.

 There’s usually a cluster of one to four stations available at each Evie charging hub, though two stalls are a more common sight.

-The company exclusively uses the Brisbane born and manufactured Tritium DC charging stalls (although few sites have an AC wall box), including the Veefil RT50, RTM50, RTM75 and PK350 models – all of which run on 100 per cent renewable energy and offer CCS and CHAdeMO charging connectors, the latter for electric cars such as the Nissan Leaf.
+The company exclusively uses the Brisbane-born and manufactured Tritium DC charging stalls – all of which run on 100 per cent renewable energy and offer CCS and CHAdeMO charging connectors, the latter for electric cars such as the Nissan Leaf.

 Importantly, the Australian company promises that all its electric car charging sites feature 24-hour access, lighting and security.

-📌 No. of locations: ~50
+📌 No. of locations: ~60+

-⏲ Charging speeds: 120kW to 250kW DC
+⏲ Charging speeds: 120kW or 250kW DC

 There's anywhere between three to 10 stalls at each Supercharging location – which is proportionate to Tesla's strong popularity in Australia.